siege-green/vargur-api-sdk/docs/api-reference.md

 ### Plugin

-The `Plugin` class is the base class for all plugins in the Vargur SDK.
+The `Plugin` class is the base class for all plugins in the Vargur API SDK.

 ```python
 class Plugin: